EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

    3 |       33 | private
 ```

-## Solution four: Bucardo customcols
+### Solution four: Bucardo customcols

-The final way to keep the information in that column masked is to use Bucardo's 'customcols' feature.
+The final way to keep the information in that column masked is to use Bucardo’s ‘customcols’ feature.
 This allows rewriting of the command that grabs rows from the source databases.
 Bucardo uses COPY to grab rows from a source, DELETE to remove the rows if they exist on the target, and another COPY to add the rows to the target tables.
 Postgres supports adding a SELECT clause to a COPY command, as we will see below.
 To hide the values of the phone column using the customcols feature, we simply do:

 ```
 $ bucardo add customcols public.pgbench_accounts "select aid,bid,abalance,filler,'private' as phone" db=B sync=pgb